ATS MDiv Equivalence Admissions Standards

 Pursuing a DMin without an MDiv - Steps to MDiv Equivalence

-First, to determine how closely your educational portfolio meets MDiv equivalent standards, submit an unofficial copy of all of your university transcripts to Trenton Corvino in the Graduate Admissions office together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).
+Submit an unofficial copy of all of your university transcripts to Director of Graduate Admissions, Patrick Kelley, together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).

 - 18 semester hours or less of leveling work: Applicants with 18 semester hours or less of required leveling work may begin the DMin program.
 Their status in the program remains ‘provisional’ until all leveling courses are completed.